New Seattle earthquake study shakes hopes for park or housing atop Roosevelt reservoir

-In light of a new city study, the reservoir would be vital for emergency situations, including firefighting, after a major earthquake.
+A new city study says the reservoir would be vital for emergency purposes, including firefighting, after a catastrophic earthquake.

 Hopes that a park or housing will be built anytime soon on the site of Seattle’s Roosevelt reservoir are collapsing because a new study by the city says water should continue to be stored at the site for emergency purposes in the event of a catastrophic earthquake.